adafruit/Adafruit_CircuitPython_DisplayIO_SH1107/README.rst

 This driver depends on:

 * `Adafruit CircuitPython Version 6+ <https://github.com/adafruit/circuitpython>`_ A new quirk in 6.0 for SH1107
-* Adafruit SH1107 128 x 64 OLED display, used for testing.
+* An SH1107 OLED display, eg. `Adafruit FeatherWing 128 x 64 OLED <https://www.adafruit.com/product/4650>`_

 Please ensure all dependencies are available on the CircuitPython filesystem.
-This is easily achieved by downloading
+This is easily achieved by downloading the
-`the Adafruit library and driver bundle <https://circuitpython.org/libraries>`_.
+`Adafruit library and driver bundle <https://circuitpython.org/libraries>`_.

 Installing from PyPI
 =====================